Oxyssweden/rpi-video-looper/README.md

-# Videolooper for Raspberry pi 4 using VLC för 4k60fps
+# Videolooper for Raspberry pi 4 using VLC for 4k60fps
 Based of https://github.com/adafruit/pi_video_looper and customized for Tekniska Museet in Stockholm